JazmineMT/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+  Closures give us the ability to put functions together.
+We can access functions from a parent child level scope even after the parents function has already been run.

 2. Study the following code, then answer the questions below.
 ```js
 function personalDice(name){
   return function(){